Breast milk remains the safest and most nutritious alternative to baby formula for infant feeding.

 What are the safest alternatives to baby formula?

 Breast milk is considered the safest and most nutritious alternative to baby formula.
-It provides essential antibodies, enzymes, and nutrients tailored for infants.
-When breastfeeding isn’t possible, expressed breast milk or donor human milk from certified milk banks are recommended options that closely mimic natural feeding benefits.
+It provides antibodies, enzymes, and nutrients tailored for infants.
+When breastfeeding isn’t possible, expressed breast milk or screened donor human milk are the closest alternatives.

 Can donor human milk be used as an alternative to baby formula?

-Yes, donor human milk from licensed milk banks is a trusted alternative to baby formula.
-It is carefully screened and pasteurized to ensure safety.
-Donor milk is especially helpful for infants whose mothers cannot produce enough milk or have medical conditions preventing breastfeeding.
+Yes, donor human milk from reputable milk banks can be used in some situations as an alternative to baby formula.
+It is screened and pasteurized to improve safety and is especially valuable for premature or medically vulnerable infants.

 Are there any natural alternatives to baby formula besides breast milk?